thechangelog/draft/draft/ansible-docker.md

 For a medium-sized Rails application, with about 100 gems and just as many integration tests running under Rails, this takes 8 minutes and 16 seconds on a 2GB and 2 core instance, without any local Docker images.
-If I already had the images on that host, this would drop to 4 minutes and 45 seconds.
-Furthermore, if I had a master application image to base a new image build of the same application, this would drop to a mere 2 minutes and 23 seconds.
+If I already had Ruby, MySQL & Redis Docker images on that host, this would take 4 minutes and 45 seconds.
+Furthermore, if I had a master application image to base a new Docker image build of the same application, this would take a mere 2 minutes and 23 seconds.
 To put this into perspective, it takes me just over 2 minutes to deploy a new version of my Rails application, including dependent services such as MySQL and Redis.

 I would like to point out that my application deploys also run a full test suite which alone takes about a minute end-to-end.
-Without intending, Docker became a simple Continuous Integration environment that leaves test-only containers behind for inspection when tests fail, or starts new application containers with the latest version of my application when the test suite passes.
+Without intending, Docker became a simple Continuous Integration environment that leaves test-only containers behind for inspection when tests fail, or starts a new application container with the latest version of my application when the test suite passes.
 All of a sudden, I can validate new code with my customers in minutes, with the guarantee that different versions of my application are isolated from one another, all the way to